prescriptive-analytics/challenge-docs/docs/simulator.rst

-	--totalRounds	 How many times to run the whole experiment --strategy	 A binary string to specify the different policies to conduct --startGL	 Specify the day to start quarantine --daysToTrack	 # days to trace back when looking for the contacts of the confirmed case --daysToQuarantine	 # days to quarantine
+	--totalRounds	 How many times to run the whole experiment --strategy	 A binary string to specify the different policies to conduct --startGL	 Specify the day to start quarantine --daysToTrack	 Number of days to trace back when looking for the contacts of the confirmed case --daysToQuarantine	 Number of days to quarantine
-	--daysToForceAtHome	 # days to force people stay at home --regionInfectedThresForSimpleContact	 If one region has confirmed cases more than this threshold, policies on this region will take effect (e.g., quarantine)
+	--daysToForceAtHome	 Number of days to force people stay at home --regionInfectedThresForSimpleContact	 If one region has confirmed cases more than this threshold, policies on this region will take effect (e.g., quarantine)